-In June 2014, the Commission, in an attempt to clarify the scope of the "effect on trade" doctrine, published a revised notice, namely the Commission Notice on Agreements of Minor Importance which do not Appreciably Restrict Competition under Article 101(1) TFEU (the "De Minimis Notice").765 In its Notice, the Commission follows the reasoning of the ECJ in Expedia and stated that object restrictions are always deemed appreciable, 766 whereas effect restrictions below an aggregated market share of 10% in horizontal cases are not deemed appreciable.
-767 Conversely, the de minimis doctrine does not apply in relation to Article 102 TFEU.
-768 While providing a clear statement that the Commission will apply these principles in its own decisions, the De Minimis Notice is not treated as legally binding on the Community judiciary.
-769
+In June 2014, the Commission, in an attempt to clarify the scope of the "effect on trade" doctrine, published a revised notice, namely the Commission Notice on Agreements of Minor Importance which do not Appreciably Restrict Competition under Article 101(1) TFEU (the "De Minimis Notice").
+The Initial Initial Notice, the Commission follows the reasoning of the ECJ in Expedia and stated that object restrictions are always deemed appreciable, whereas effect restrictions below an aggregated market share of 10% in horizontal cases are not deemed appreciable.
+Conversely, the deminimis doctrine does not apply in relation to Article 102 TFEU.
+While providing a clear statement that the Commission will apply these principles in its own decisions, the De Minimis Notice is not treated as legally binding on the Community judiciary.